jinnovation/midnight-duck/content/services.md

 ## Ad-Hoc Consultation

+Loosely structured conversations where we talk through some of your AI/ML challenges and discuss potential solutions.

+These are best for if you have some high-level architectural challenge that you're not *quite* sure how to address.

+### Example scenarios

+- "We want to begin investing in machine learning.
+What should we prioritize first?
+- "We have a model serving pipeline that we'd like to harden but don't want to invest in interviewing and hiring a full-time MLE.
+What should we do first?"
+- "What are some paid or open-source solutions out there we should look into?"

 ## Engineering Advisory

 Think of me as your "fractional tech lead."
 You and I will work together to